The ornate Hospital de Sant Pau is a grand old hospital.

 Inside you also get two huge gardens intended for growing flowers and purifying the air.

 It is said that Domènech i Montaner was more interested in the beauty of the complex than its functionality as a hospital.

-Your Hospital Sant Pau Visit
+Visiting the Barcelona Hospital de Sant Pau

-On the top floor you’ll find an exhibit which symbolizes a dragon and pays homage to the life and works of Lluís Domènech i Montaner.
+On the top floor, you’ll find an exhibit which symbolizes a dragon and pays homage to the life and works of Lluís Domènech i Montaner.

-From here you’ll head on to the external spaces where you truly see Montaner’s city-garden vision on full display.
+From here, you’ll head on to the external spaces where you truly see Montaner’s city-garden vision on full display.
 There’s no better place than here to admire the exterior beauty of the buildings.

-You’ll also see the Pabellón de Sant Rafael which has been restored almost exactly as it was when it was a fully-functioning hospital in the 1920’s.
+You’ll also see the Pabellón de Sant Rafael, which has been restored almost exactly as it was when it was a fully-functioning hospital in the 1920s.

-Once you’re out on the atrium make sure to soak in the incredible panorama (comparable perhaps only to Park Guell) of the Sagrada Familia, which is reachable on foot just 10 minutes down the famous Avinguda Gaudí.
+Once you’re out on the atrium, make sure to soak in the incredible panorama (comparable perhaps only to Park Guell) of the Sagrada Familia, which is reachable on foot just 10 minutes down the famous Avinguda Gaudí.

-Hospital de Sant Pau Tickets
+Barcelona Hospital de Sant Pau Tickets

-- General admission: €14.00.
+- General admission: €16.00.

 - Children under 12: free.